HomeAdvertisingCookieless Ads: Use First-Party Data Right

 8. Account information: Self-reported preferences and profile data

 What if… your business had no first-party data strategy in place today?
 You’d be facing a 30-60% loss in targeting capabilities as third-party cookies disappear, according to Adobe’s analysis.
-This could translate to significantly higher customer acquisition costs and reduced marketing efficiency.
+That could mean much higher customer acquisition costs and less efficient marketing.

-To effectively implement first-party data strategies, businesses need concrete facts and actionable insights about the cookieless advertising landscape.
+To put first-party data to work, businesses need clear facts and practical guidance about cookieless advertising.

-When evaluating your first-party data strategy, focus on these critical metrics:
+When you evaluate your first-party data strategy, watch these metrics:

 • Data coverage: Percentage of customer interactions captured